Imagine you are studying peacefully and all of a sudden a cardinal hit your window. You might be thinking why do cardinals fly into windows?

 3. Getting Distracted By Bright Lights

-There might be street lights, car lights, etc due to which they would get distracted and may fly towards a window.
-Cardinals don’t migrate far away from their birthplaces but still sometimes due to the fear of predators they may be forced to migrate.
+There might be street lights, car lights, etc due to which they would get distracted and may fly toward a window.
+Cardinals don’t migrate far away from their birthplaces but still sometimes due to the fear of predators, they may be forced to migrate.

 During this time, it is possible for them to hit your windows because they may not be able to see them in a hurry.